malmyros/ma-users-service/README.md

-# ma-template-service
+# ma-users-service

-This repository is to be used as a base for building micro-services using express.js.
+This repository is to be used as a base for building a micro-service to provide user authentication, and registration.

 ## Table of contents